These Coca Cola sausages or glazed cocktail sausages make the perfect appetizer for a garden party or a football evening.

-I have really managed to surprise everybody with these Coca Cola glazed sausages or salchichas en Coca Cola.
-Although I have said it from the beginning that these sausages are cooked in Coca Cola, nobody really wanted to believe it, it was just like: ” What?
+I’ve really managed to surprise everybody with these Coca Cola cocktail sausages or salchichas en Coca Cola.
+Although I had said it right from the start that the sausages are cooked in Coca Cola, nobody really wanted to believe it, it was just like: ” What?
 Only Coca Cola?
 And what else?”
 Nothing else, I kept saying.

-And there you have it: deliciously glazed sausages, hearty yet sweet, totally unhealthy but such a joy to eat! 🙂
+And there you have it: deliciously glazed cocktail sausages, hearty yet sweet, totally unhealthy but such a joy to eat! 🙂

 This is my Colombian recipe for this FIFA World Cup Food Series on Where Is My Spoon.
-My first thought was to make something a bit more classic, but then I discovered a similar recipe for this Coca Cola sausages here and I just thought this to be a perfect recipe for a football evening.
+My first thought was to make something a bit more classic, but then I discovered a similar recipe for these Coca Cola sausages here and I just thought this to be a perfect recipe for a football evening.